Israel–PKK relations: Military clashes

-While the PLO, PKK and ASALA fought against Israel, the Palestinian Liberation Organization facilitated relations between the PKK and ASALA.
-On April 8, 1980, the PFLP hosted a press conference in Sidon, Lebanon.
-The PFLP presented 14 representatives from ASALA and PKK, who announced their plans to target Turkey "until the regime falls and Armenian and Kurdish aspirations are fulfilled."
-Both ASALA and the PKK considered it a temporary tactical alliance rather than a long-term alliance.
-As the Armenians had no territory to use in Turkey, they needed the Kurds for more operations inside Turkey, while the Kurds often sought to learn from the older and more experienced Armenian militants.
-The alliance conducted a number of joint operations against Turkish interests.
-Early on November 10, 1980, an there was a bombing at the Turkish consulate in Strasbourg, France.
-The next day, in Rome, there was another bombing at a Turkish tourist office.
-Both attacks were claimed by the PKK-ASALA alliance.
-On January 14, 1982, the alliance claimed responsibility for bombing the Turkish consulate in Toronto, Canada.
-In the March 1982 issue of "Hay Baykar," ASALA leader Hagop Hagopian stated "we are fighting side by side with Kurdish revolutionaries."
-The alliance disintegrated shortly after, although the groups remained allies.
+As the PLO, PKK and ASALA fought against Israel, the PLO facilitated relations between the PKK and ASALA.
+On April 8, 1980, the PFLP hosted a press conference in Sidon, Lebanon, in which they presented 14 PKK and ASALA representatives, announcing their plans to target Turkey "until the regime falls and Armenian and Kurdish aspirations are fulfilled."
+Both ASALA and the PKK considered it a temporary tactical alliance, as the Armenians needed the Kurds for operations in Turkey, while the Kurdish militants sought to learn from the older and more experienced Armenian militants.
+The alliance conducted several joint operations against Turkish interests, including the bombing of the Turkish consulate in Strasbourg, France on November 10, 1980, the bombing of a Turkish tourist center in Rome the next day, and the bombing of the Turkish consulate in Toronto, Canada, on January 14, 1982.
+In the March 1982 issue of "Hay Baykar," Hagop Hagopian stated "we are fighting side by side with Kurdish revolutionaries."
+While the alliance disintegrated soon after, the PKK and ASALA remained allies.
+In 1986, the PKK established the Mahsum Korkmaz Academy in Beqaa Valley, which became their largest training camp, located near the ASALA and DFLP camps.
+The Mahsum Korkmaz Academy remained their main training camp until Turkey pressured the Syrian government to close it.
+The PKK relocated to Damascus in 1992 and reopened the camp there.

-Throughout the Iran–Iraq War, Iran staunchly backed the Iraqi Kurdish factions, while Turkey viewed any Kurdish gains as a threat.
-In August 1986, an Iraqi Kurdish group ambushed Turkish soldiers, causing Turkey bomb several sites, which Iran viewed as a warning to itself.
-During the Gulf War, when the Kurds gained autonomy, Turkey allied itself with the KDP, putting itself at odds with Iran who allied with the PUK.
-Security deals signed between Turkey and Iran in the 1990s to suppress Kurdish separatism were never fully implemented.
+The Palestinian groups sheltering the PKK in the Beqaa Valley had a deep impact on the first generation of PKK militants.
+The PKK had suffered huge losses in Turkey and was militarily and politically powerless, although in the Beqaa Valley, the PKK gained military, ideological, and administrative experience that significantly benefitted the group.
+The experience also strengthened their belief in the Marxist concept known as the friendship of peoples.
+The PKK often recalled their experience in the Beqaa Valley, with many PKK veterans claiming that the group had only survived the 1980s because of the Palestinian groups.